Lab Contract

 student/staff time off

-ii.
-Regular Social: first week of the month (https://docs.google.com/document/d/16Z4R4AxeeLrD42Wfj6o0ZBzwzNS-4RIXb7TMX_95PIU/edit ) Scheduling can be done the week before using a polling software (doodle, when2meet, slack) to determine when everyone would be available.
-Longer activities such as hiking at a park >20 min away would be better to plan in advance.
+i.
+Regular Social: Once a semester (plan a month in advance) (https://docs.google.com/document/d/16Z4R4AxeeLrD42Wfj6o0ZBzwzNS-4RIXb7TMX_95PIU/edit ) Scheduling can be done the week before using a polling software (doodle, when2meet, slack) to determine when everyone would be available.
 It is understood that sometimes/activities will not work for all lab members.
 Will add events to the general calendar (and post in “social” Teams channel).
-Determine in the workshop the week before (facilitator in charge).

-iv.
-In Person: Everyone should make a best effort to be present in the Lab on Monday and Friday to facilitate spontaneous group discussions and problem solving sessions.
-We will have lab lunches/group work after the workshop on Monday.
+g.
+In Person: Trainees should make a best effort (Sick, experiments, seminars, classes) to be present in the Lab on M-F 9:00am-5:00pm to facilitate spontaneous group discussions, peer mentoring, and problem solving sessions.
+Staff are expected to be in person 5 days a week.

 h.
 When a lab member is notified of a seminar of interest, it is that lab member’s responsibility to add that seminar date and location to the “Research Seminars” Google calendar as soon as possible or within that day.
 Add the speaker, location, title, and abstract of the talk or other relevant information available within the description box of the event.